rohithROR/Influence_mobile/README.md

 # Influence_mobile
-To display the offer Based on their User Profile.
+To view the offers Based on their User Profile.

 Prerequisites to start the application.
 * Ruby 3. x